 The Bloomberg Israel-US Equity Index (ISRA25BN) of the most traded Israeli companies in New York retreated the most since Aug.
 13, losing 2.1 percent to 82.24.
-Mellanox, the Yokneam Elit, Israel- based maker of products used to transfer and store data, plunged 3.9 percent, widening its discount (MLNX) to its Israeli-traded shares to $2.
+Mellanox, the Yokneam Elit, Israel- based maker of products used to transfer and store data, plunged 3.9 percent, widening its discount (MLNX:US) to its Israeli-traded shares to $2.

 Israeli jets struck the Gaza Strip yesterday, killing the leader of Hamas’s military wing as the army said it called up reserves and pledged the use of ground troops if required to end attacks on its citizens.
 Prime Minister Benjamin Netanyahu said in a televised address that “if there is need, the Israeli military is ready to broaden the operation.”
 In the U.S., stocks fell for a second day on concern President Barack Obama won’t be able to reach a budget-deficit reduction deal.